 In 1999, Al-Qattan launched the A.M.
 Qattan Foundation’s cultural track, including the Palestinian Audio-visual Programme.
 The Foundation also runs a children’s library and cultural centre in Gaza City and a centre for educational research and development focused on Palestinian school teachers.

 In 2008, he established The Mosaic Rooms in London, a cultural space focussed on the Arab World.
-He is also Chair of the 2013 Shubbak Festival of Contemporary Arab Culture in London.
-He has been a member of the Welfare Association since 1999, in which he heads the Palestinian Museum Task force.
+He was also Chair of the 2013 and 2015 Shubbak Festival of Contemporary Arab Culture in London.
+He has been a member of the Welfare Association since 1999, in which he heads the Palestinian Museum Task force from 2012 to 2017.

-In addition, Al-Qattan is a non-executive director of Al-Hani Construction and Trading Company in Kuwait, a leader in the construction of large-scale public projects such as the recently completed Kuwait National Library.
+In addition, Al-Qattan is chair of Al-Hani Construction and Trading Company in Kuwait, a leader in the construction of large-scale public projects such as the recently completed Sheikh Jaber Al-Ahmad Cultural Centre.

 He has contributed to a number of English and Arabic language publications, such as the New Statesman, Vertigo, OpenDemocracy, CounterPunch, Al Hayat and Al Quds al Arabi, as well as co-editing bi-lingual publications including New Horizons in Palestinian Art and Hope & the Aesthetic Moment, both catalogues of work by young Palestinian artists.
 He also contributed chapters to two books: Dreams of a Nation (on Palestinian cinema) and Nakba: Palestine, 1948 and the Claims of Memory.